 But Cornish Cross chickens never really free-range… They don’t go far from the feeder and the other chickens started to peck them again…

 That was when I moved the Cornish Cross chickens in with the goats.
-They slept in the goat house and had the goat yard to hang out in while they were growing.
+They slept in the goat house and had the goat yard to hang out in while they were growing (they are too heavy to fly so you don’t need to worry about clipping their wings).
 I did see the goats step on them a couple of times because they don’t move out of the way fast enough but the goats are not heavy enough to cause damage.

 The only thing that was hard for me to figure out was how to feed them without the goats taking over, spilling, stomping, and eating all their feed… I ended up placing an extra-large dog kennel in there and fed them in it at night and in the morning.
 I guess that the other option will be to have the goats on a leash while they eat.
 This might be easy to do with 3 goats but doesn’t really make sense if you have 20…